EarlHinrichs/RepData_PeerAssessment1/PA1_template.md

 medianDif <- 100 * (medianSteps2 - medianSteps) / medianSteps
 ```

-These values different from the original values by 0.00% and
+These values differ from the original values by 0.00% and
 0.01% respectively